YusufBolden/RESTapiCountries/README.md

 - Filter countries by region
 - Sort countries alphabetically (A–Z / Z–A)
 - View detailed information on a selected country
-- Border countries are listed and named
+- Border countries are listed
-- Clean, accessible, beginner-friendly code with no template literals or string concatenation
+- Interactive Leaflet map of the selected country

 ## 🛠️ Technologies Used